MicahElliott/mrswlf/README.md

 > - BadRedirects: 0.142%

-Those are the simple stats I seem to care most about; all are from [Oxey's Layout Playground][3] analyzer with punctuation turned off (to get the most level playing field, and since anyone should come up with their own prefs for those, depending on whether you write more code or prose).
+Those are the simple stats I seem to care most about; all are from [Oxey's Layout Playground][3] analyzer (with punctuation turned off to get the most level playing field, and since anyone should come up with their own prefs for those, depending on whether you write more code or prose).

-According to [Cyanophage][1], Mrs. Thumbo ranks roughly #4 (with some generous ties) across all ~30 layouts in Effort, SFBs, and DSFBs.
-Also good with Laterals and Scissors.
+According to [Cyanophage][1], Mrs. Thumbo variants rank roughly #4 (with some generous ties) across all ~30 layouts in Effort, SFBs, and DSFBs.
+Also does well with Laterals and Scissors.

 A few locations are still suboptimal: `p`, `c`, `n` all cause a lot of theoretical SFBs, but I consider SFBs to be nearly 0% if you're willing to learn to alt-finger stacks like `sc`, `pt`, etc; Mrs. Thumbo was designed to make almost all pretty reasonable to alt.
+It's the "logjams" that are really the problem that Thumbo avoids, which I define as having adjusted your hand to avoid an SFB, but then hitting others and running out of fingers or tying a knot.

 Here's what's the same as Colemak-DH (if you squint at `w` and `k`):